 I’m Waldo David Landers Jaquith (JAKE-with).
-I live in Charlottesville, Virginia, with my wife and infant son.
-I graduated from Virginia Tech in May of 2005 and from the Sorensen Institute for Political Leadership in December of 2005.
+I live near Charlottesville, Virginia, with my wife and children.

 Waldo Jaquith is a technologist with extensive experience in the government, non-profit, and for-profit sectors.
 He’s Government Delivery Manager at U.S. Digital Response and serves as a Senior Government Expert at the U.S. Treasury, in the position of Director of IT Procurement for the Inflation Reduction Act.
 He was most recently a presidential appointee at the U.S. General Services Administration, serving as Senior Advisor to the Administrator.
 He’s previously served on the Biden-Harris Transition Team, at the Georgetown University’s Intergovernmental Software Collaborative, and at 18F, in each case developing and promoting best practices for government procurement of major software projects.
 Previously, Jaquith ran U.S. Open Data, and worked for the White House Office of Science and Technology Policy under President Obama.
 He’s had fellowships from both the Knight Foundation and the Shuttleworth Foundation.
 He lives near Charlottesville, Virginia with his wife and children.